-Google have always been innovative with its App and we as users are making the apps fully functional with our life.
+Google has always been innovative with its App, and we as users are making the apps fully functional with our life.
 We have a habit of taking pictures of the food and posting in Social Media.
 Most of us are fond of foods too.
 We try different food, visiting different places and restaurants.

 And we like to post them on Instagram mostly.
-The trend of clicking pictures started with the start of Instagram when people started getting bored with taking selfies and other pictures.
-Even if we try foods in different places and of different types, we are not aware of the Calories we take in.
-There are people who are ill will some disease that need to know how much calorie are they consuming per day and if its good for their health or not.
+The trend of clicking pictures started with the start of Instagram when people started getting bored with taking selfies and other photos.
+Even if we try foods in different places and of various types, we are not aware of the Calories we take in.
+Some people are ill will some disease that need to know how many calories are they consuming per day and if its good for their health or not.

-As far as we know this App is going to be quite helpful and with time will be an smart one to touch the heart of people.
-Initially though the App might be in learning phase and the calculations may not be accurate.
+As far as we know, this App is going to be quite helpful and with time will be a smart one to touch the heart of people.
+Initially, though the App might be in the learning phase and the calculations may not be accurate.
 Even though the App is not said to be ready, Google has already filed a patent for it.